-Disrupting Disney From Within: The Making of Great Streaming Services
+Disrupting Disney From Within: How Disney Developed The Best Streaming Services

 Technological advances have profoundly impacted the media and entertainment industry.
 If companies are to survive the disruption, their leadership should always have their eyes on the future and the company's foot in it.
 That’s Bob Iger’s view.

-Consequently, sensitivity to the changes in an industry or consumer behavior becomes a necessity.
+Consequently, sensitivity to changes in an industry or consumer behavior becomes necessary.
 ESPN was the first to signal those disruptive effects to Disney, since people were finding alternative means of entertainment, affecting the business extensively.
 Cable television was dying, and ESPN was going down with it.